 Arestis has created a number of roles for the Company, including in Qualia, Figure in Progress and Castle Nowhere.
-In 2012 she appeared with Royal Ballet Principal Edward Watson in Alan Gelati's photoshoot for the Fishlove photography project, raising awareness of over-fishing.
+In 2012 she appeared with Royal Ballet Principal Edward Watson in Alan Gelati's photoshoot for the Fishlove photography project.

 News and features